This website is best viewed in a browser that supports web standards.

 Flohr served as a graduate assistant with the Bearcats in 2002 and 2003 and was placed in charge of tight ends.
 After obtaining his master’s degree in health and physical education at Northwest, Flohr was hired at conference-rival Truman, where he served as the Bulldogs’ wide receivers and recruiting coach.
 Under the tutelage of Flohr, Truman receiver Jeff Amundson caught 76 passes in 2004, then the fourth-highest single-season total in program history.

-Flohr is a 2002 graduate of Dakota State University in Madison, S.D., where he earned a degree in health and physical education.
+A native of Gillette, Wy., Flohr is a 2002 graduate of Dakota State University in Madison, S.D., where he earned a degree in health and physical education and earned his master’s at Northwest in 2003.
 Flohr was a four-year letterwinner in football at his alma mater and was a two-time honorable mention all-conference selection at wide receiver.
-He graduated as the program's all-time leader in punt returns.
+He graduated as the program’s all-time leader in punt returns.